 Others.

+To satisfy DPR’s “principally serving District residents” and “based in the District” requirements above, an organization or other group seeking field space must demonstrate that it is both “incorporated in the District and that at least seventy-five percent (75%) of the participants are District residents.”
+DCMR 19-724.2 (Residency).

 At bottom, DCPS administrators should be applying applicable law.
 It is unfortunate that you need to be requested to address this, but these administrators should be using uniform, objective criteria in allocating use of their athletic fields and facilities in accordance with existing D.C. regulations.
 This would make the allocation process transparent, eliminate subjective factors such as favoritism from the process, avoid the arbitrary and opaque nature of the current application and selection process, and level the playing field for all organizations to be equally evaluated based on their role in and contribution to the D.C. community.